DayuWu/Kaggle/README.md

 Sometimes, I am frustrated to find that many top codes in Kaggle illustrate little insights on the specific datasets.

-They do everything, such as clearing, visualization, character engineering and prediction, etc.
+They do everything, such as clearing, visualization, feature engineering and prediction, etc.

-BUT they seem to do nothing, because little results are interested or meaningful enough to attract my attention.
+BUT they seem to do nothing, because little results are interesting or meaningful enough to attract my attention.

-Thus I dicided to dig deeper into it and record what I have found behind these data.
+Thus I decided to dig deeper into it and record what I have found behind these data.

 # Keep in mind